Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Use the well-respected reverse-chronological resume.
 This type of data science resume puts your skills and experience right up front.

-Remember, hiring managers often only spend six seconds looking at each resume.
+According to our HR statistics report, hiring managers often only spend seven seconds looking at each resume.
 Being good isn’t good enough.
 Your data scientist resume sample must be great.

 Make sure to use easy-to-read subheadings, white space, and clear, legible fonts on your professional resume for a data analyst.